A lot of video editors usually like to have both in their equipment: headphones and speakers for video editing.

 This famous product line has been patronized by top music studio production worldwide because of its excellent sound quality and performance.

-Yamaha HS7i Studio Monitor features newly designed built-in bi-amplifiers and supports advanced magnetic circuit design makes it one of the best speakers for video editing in 2021.
+Yamaha HS7i Studio Monitor features newly designed built-in bi-amplifiers and supports advanced magnetic circuit design making it one of the best speakers for video editing in 2023.

 - Frequency response: 43Hz – 30kHz